natke/whisper/models/whisper-hindi/README.md

 # Config for Hindi transcription

-1. Ceate a new conda environment
+1. Create a new conda environment

 ```bash
 conda create -n whisper Python=3.9